 Is almond flour a good flour for the Paleo diet?
 I am asked this question here on this website many times each day, and the answer is a resounding yes!

 First, almond flour is highly nutritious.
 For those of us watching our glycemic index, it is high in good fats and protein, and low in sugar and carbohydrates.
 Second, it is easy to use.
 Most of my almond flour recipes have 7 ingredients or less.
 Third, and most important of all, it tastes great!
 It is moist and delicious with a smooth buttery texture.
 Unlike other alternatives to wheat flour, such as rice flour, almond flour does not have an odd gritty texture.

-Unlike other alternatives to wheat flour, almond flour is moist and delicious.
-After having tested just about every gluten-free flour out there, I can save you a lot of time and hassle when I say that almond flour is far superior to other flours in terms of taste, nutrition and ease-of-use.
+I started testing gluten-free flours in 1998, when I was diagnosed with celiac disease.
+After having tested just about every gluten-free flour out there, I can save you a lot of time and hassle when I say that almond flour is far superior to other flours in terms of every major aspect –nutrition, ease-of-use, and taste!

 I avoid purchasing almond flour retail at all costs!
 It is more than $15 per pound in the grocery store.
 If you purchase it online it is generally less than half of that including shipping.
 Yes, still expensive, but packed with protein and flavor, so for me, worth the cost.

 I store my almond flour in gallon or half-gallon glass mason jars.
 I keep one out in a cabinet and leave all the other ones in the freezer.
 I keep mine refrigerated for up to 6 months, sometimes longer.
 Freezing seems to extend shelf life even more.
-Using almond flour straight out of the freezer is an exercise in clumpy frustration, which is why I leave one out.
-Enjoy!
+Using it straight out of the freezer is an exercise in clumpy frustration, which is why I leave one out.